 The more weight you have, the harder the motor has to work to push you, and the more battery power you use in a given ride.
 For example, it is easier for the motor to accelerate from 0 to 20mph fast and reach top speed if it is moving 50kg rather than 100kg.

 The legal speed limit for electric bikes in the United States varies depending on the class of your ebike.
 In general, Class 1 and 2 bikes have a top speed of 20 mph, whereas Class 3 ebikes have a top speed of 28 mph.
-These bikes are authorized to ride in bike lanes.
+Some states allow Class 3 e-bikes on bike paths, while others restrict them to roads.

-European electric bicycle laws prohibit manufacturers from allowing e-bikes to travel faster than 25 km/h (15 mph).
-After reaching that speed, the motor must stop off, and any extra speed is only available by pedal force.
+European electric bicycle laws prohibit manufacturers from allowing pedelecs (pedal electric cycles) to travel faster than 25 km/h (15.5 mph).
+After reaching that speed, the bike won’t accelerate any more without pedaling because the motor stops working.
+Any extra speed is only available by pedal force.

 When it comes to how fast you can legally ride an ebike, keep in mind that these limits are in place for your protection and the safety of others around you.
-Before riding an electric bike, check your local legislation and always wear protective gear to reduce the chance of injury.
+Before riding an electric bike, check your local legislation and always wear protective gear to avoid risks of injury.

 Which Class Should You Choose?